 - Configure and manage virtual networking

 Welcome to our Microsoft Azure Administrator training.
 The focus of this learning path is to prepare you for Microsoft’s AZ-104 exam, but even if you’re not going to take the exam, this learning path will help you get started on your way to becoming an Azure administrator.

 My name’s Guy Hummel and I’m a Microsoft Certified Azure Expert.

-The AZ-104 exam tests your knowledge of five subject areas, and that’s how we’ve structured this learning path as well.
+The AZ-104 exam tests your knowledge of five subject areas.

 We’ll start with managing Azure identities and governance.
 The first part of this section is all about Azure Active Directory, which is a managed version of Microsoft’s tried and true directory software for managing users, groups, and other identities.
 Next, we’ll cover role-based access control.
 This is how you can give users the right level of access to resources so they don’t have more privileges than they need.

 The final topic in this section is managing subscriptions and governance.
 Aside from learning the basics of working with subscriptions, you’ll also learn how to maintain governance by applying policies to subscriptions and resources.
 Azure enforces these policies to prevent actions your organization doesn’t want to allow.

 Next, we’ll get into implementing and managing storage.
 This section is, of course, mostly about Azure Storage, including everything from shared access signatures to importing data with the AzCopy tool to configuring storage tiers.
 It also covers how to centralize file shares using Azure File Sync.

 Then you’ll learn how to deploy and manage compute resources.
 Azure has quite a few different types of compute resources where you can deploy your applications.
 The traditional way is to use virtual machines.
 This gives you full control of your servers, but it requires you to maintain them.